rmcmk/forge-format-vsc/README.md

-# Forge Format VSC
+# Forge Format VSC - Simplify Solidity Formatting in Visual Studio Code

-Welcome to the "Forge Format VSC" extension!
-This VSCode extension simplifies Solidity file formatting using Forge, a tool from Foundry.
-Easily format your Solidity files directly within the Visual Studio Code editor or utilize the right-click context menu for individual files or entire folders.
+Welcome to the Forge Format VSC extension!
+Streamline the formatting of your Solidity files with ease using Forge, a powerful tool from Foundry.
+This Visual Studio Code (VSCode) extension seamlessly integrates Forge into the VSCode formatter API, allowing efficient formatting of Solidity code directly within the editor.

-## Features
+## Key Features

-- **Forge Formatting:** Leverage the power of Forge from Foundry for efficient Solidity file formatting.
+- **Forge Formatting Integration:** Harness the capabilities of Forge from Foundry for quick and efficient Solidity file formatting.
+  - Integrated seamlessly into VSCode's powerful formatter API, seamlessly working with default VSCode commands.
+  - Utilize shortcuts like alt+shift+f for entire file formatting and cmd+k + cmd+f (or ctrl+k + ctrl+f) for formatting specific code ranges or snippets.
+  - Right-click inside a document for "format document" support.

-- **Context Menu Integration:** Conveniently format files or entire folders directly from the VSCode context menu.
+- **Context Menu Integration:** (Coming soon™) Easily format individual files or entire folders directly from the VSCode context menu.

 ## Requirements

 - **Foundry:** Ensure that Foundry is installed on your machine.
-You can download it from [getfoundry.sh](https://getfoundry.sh/).
+Download it from [getfoundry.sh](https://getfoundry.sh/).

 ## Extension Settings

-This extension provides several configuration options:
+Tailor the extension to your preferences with the following configuration options:

-- **rmcmk.forge-format-vsc.includePaths:** A `string` array of globs to be included for formatting.
-If left undefined or empty, all paths will be formatted.
-- **rmcmk.forge-format-vsc.excludePaths:** A `string` array of globs to be excluded from formatting.
-If left undefined or empty, no paths will be excluded.
-- **rmcmk.forge-format-vsc.workspace:** Configure the workspace settings.
-It has two properties:
-  - **rmcmk.forge-format-vsc.workspace.automatic:** A `boolean`.
-If set to `true`, the extension will automatically detect the workspace root by looking at `vscode.workspace.workspaceFolders` and grabbing the first index.
-  - **rmcmk.forge-format-vsc.workspace.overrideRoot:** A `string`.
-Specify the workspace root to use.
-If both `overrideRoot` and `automatic` are true, `overrideRoot` will be used.
+- **Include and Exclude Globs:** Define globs for files to include or exclude from formatting.
+- **Auto-Save and Auto-Close:** Choose whether formatted files are automatically saved and closed after formatting.
+- **Workspace Configuration:** Customize workspace settings for automatic detection or specify a root override.

-These settings can be adjusted in the VS Code settings.
+Adjust these settings in the VSCode settings menu.

 ## Editor Configuration

-The extension also provides an editor configuration.
-These settings are derived from the VS Code default settings.
-If you want to change these, you can do so in your VS Code settings.
-This extension will not override these settings.

-- **editor.formatOnSave:** A `boolean`.
-If set to `true`, the extension will automatically format your files on save.
+Forge Format VSC respects your editor configuration.
+Control automatic formatting on save and set the default formatter to "rmcmk.forge-format-vsc" in your VSCode settings.

 ## Known Issues

-- Formatting a range containing "invalid" Solidity, such as a snippet missing a closing bracket, may fail if Forge cannot construct a valid Parse Tree for the selected snippet.
+- Formatting a range with "invalid" Solidity, such as a snippet missing a closing bracket, may fail if Forge cannot construct a valid Parse Tree.

-If you come across any other issues, please refer to the [GitHub issues page](https://github.com/rmcmk/forge-format-vsc/issues) or report a new issue.
+If you encounter any issues, please refer to the [GitHub issues page](https://github.com/rmcmk/forge-format-vsc/issues) or report a new issue.

 ## Release Notes

+### 1.1.0
+- Format code ranges/snippets within a document using VSCode's built-in range formatter.
+- Ability to pipe code into Forge from the editor's buffer, enabling formatting of dirty files with pending changes.
+- Shifted from parsing diffs directly from Forge to generating custom diffs using the `jsdiff` library and raw formatted output from Forge.
+This change enhances integration with Visual Studio Code's TextEdit API, offering improved control over text edits within the editor.
+- New Settings:
+  - Implementation of `includeGlobs` and `excludeGlobs`.
+  - Options for saving and closing files after formatting.

+### 1.0.1
+- Improved parsing of Forge's diff output.
+- Correct handling of unmodified lines.
+- Enhanced tokenization of the diff for more reliable output across OS.
+- Fail-fast mechanism for impossible formatting.
+- Proper implementation of `editor.formatOnSave`.
+- Improved default settings for a consistent out-of-the-box experience.
+- Settings UI implementation for user-friendly configuration.

 ### 1.0.0

 - Initial release of "Forge Format VSC."

-**Enjoy!**
+**Enjoy effortless Solidity formatting with Forge in VSCode!**